wardoost/bad-vibes/README.md

 truffle compile && truffle migrate
 ```

 Create a `.env` file in the root of the project and add your environment variables by following the example file `.env.example`.
-Start a development server for the frontend application using [Webpack](https://webpack.js.org/) dev server
+Start a development server for the frontend application using [Parcel](https://parceljs.org/)

 ```bash
 npm start